alinex/node-mailman/README.md

     email:
       # use the template
       base: default
+    # send an email only on error
+    emailOnlyOnError: true
 ```

 Within the `args` you may use specific parameters given in mail body (but use them